 In 1994, Susan Hagen became a firefighter and emergency medical technician as a way of serving her community in rural Sonoma County, California.
-Half the members of her first firehouse in the town of Freestone were women.
+Half the members of her first firehouse in the town of Freestone are women.

 Following the September 11 terrorist attacks on the World Trade Center, she and her colleagues were acutely aware of the absence of women in media portrayals of rescue workers at “Ground Zero.”